romana/romana.github.io/deploy/public.md

 ### Multiple Availability Zone Deployment

 Highly available clusters are typically split across subnets in different availability zones and require VPC routes for traffic between subnets.
-Romana avoids the limit to the maximum number of VPC routes (default of 50) which caps the size of clusters that can use native VPC networking.
+Romana avoids the limit on the number of VPC routes (default of 50) which caps the size of clusters that can use native VPC networking.

-#### Network Advertisement in EC2*
+#### Network Advertisement in EC2

 Romana updates the VCP route table directly via the API.
 This lets applications use native VPC networking, avoid an overlay and deliver the highest network performance possible.